 Create a psychologically, safe space.
 I know this may sound like Training 101, but it really is necessary and foundational to facilitating substantive conversations around unconscious bias.
 If people don’t feel they can share their own narratives, truths, and experiences without backlash or judgment, they will shut down, and you’ll never have full disclosure and honest dialogue.
 It will be surface at best, and people, in general, are likely to walk away, feeling discouraged and frustrated.

 How do you create a psychologically, safe space?
 You establish (as a collaborative group and upfront) a clear set of rules of engagement grounds like listening to learn, being fully present, no judgment zone, assuming positive intent, confidentiality, a willingness to be part of the solution, etc. You then hold others and yourself accountable for honoring the rules.
-That alone with build trust between you and others.
+That alone will build trust between you and others.
 You’ll be amazed at how rich the conversation can be and how many teachable and learning moments can occur.

 Acknowledge fears.
 Many people avoid these conversations because of fear.
 They may feel afraid of saying the “wrong” thing, appearing biased, or having to talk about a topic that makes them uncomfortable.
 Acknowledge the fears.
 Affirm that it’s normal to have these feelings.
 Then make it a goal to create an atmosphere of learning and trust, so these fears do not undermine their ability to participate and learn.
 This ties to the earlier idea of creating a safe space.
 At the same time, remind others that even when the fear goes away, they still may be uncomfortable.
 That’s ok.
 That’s good.